Callaway Golf accelerates production planning with SAP HANA on Lenovo

 Michael Nevlida adds: “Having faster insight from SAP APO means that we can run leaner in terms of buying raw materials and holding stock, as well as how we physically lay out the distribution center.
 So when customers ask us, ‘Can you build this for me and deliver by the end of the week?’, we can now make that happen.”

-He concludes: “Choosing Lenovo as our infrastructure partner for SAP HANA was the right decision for Callaway: we would make the same choice again today, because we’ve achieved everything we wanted in terms of flexibility, scalability, reliability and performance.
+He concludes: “Choosing Lenovo as our infrastructure partner for SAP HANA was the right decision for Callaway: we would make the same choice again today, because we’ve achieved everything we wanted in terms of flexibility, scalability, trustworthiness and performance.
 As we look to grow our market share and build brand momentum, having more timely and accurate operational insight from SAP HANA enables Callaway to analyze and plan more efficiently.
 Ultimately, that means we do a better job of getting the right orders to the right customers at the right time.”

 The Lenovo solution gave us the performance and scalability we needed, backed by the highest levels of SAP HANA expertise that we saw in the market.Michael Nevlida - Senior Director, Global IT Infrastructure & Support Services